WaylonWalker/find-kedro/README.md

 experience by adding a pytest like node/pipeline discovery eliminating the need to bubble up pipelines through modules.

-When Working on larger pipelines it is advisable to break your pipeline down into different sub-modules which requires knowledge of building python libraries, and knowing how to properly import each module.
-While this is not too difficult, in some cases it can trip up even the most senior engineers, loosing precious feature development time to debugging a library.
+When working on larger pipelines it is advisable to break your pipeline down into different sub-modules which requires knowledge of building python libraries, and knowing how to properly import each module.
+While this is not too difficult, in some cases it can trip up even the most senior engineers, losing precious feature development time to debugging a library.

 ## ![Installation](./art/headers/2.png)